 It’s one of those often repeated debates that goes nowhere: Why didn’t prohibition work?
 Both sides of the debate ante up and henceforth argue ad nausea.
 So with the help of Google’s Ngram Viewer, I’m going to provide a simple, visual explanation of human nature and why prohibition failed.
 If this doesn’t explain it, nothing will.

-Google’s Ngram Viewer is a cool little tool that graphs the occurrence of words in literature (books, etc.) over time.
-It basically shows you how often a word was used during a particular period of time and how the usage has increased or decreased.
-Obviously, one of the first words I plugged into it was "cocktail" and an interesting result popped up.
-It shows a significant increase in the use of "cocktail" during the time period of prohibition.
+Google’s Ngram Viewer is a cool little tool that graphs the occurrence of words in the literature (books, etc.) over time.
+It shows you how often a word was used during a particular period and how the usage has increased or decreased.
+One of the first words I plugged into it was cocktail and an interesting result popped up.
+It shows a significant increase in the use of "cocktail" during the period of prohibition.
 Odd, considering the goal of prohibition was to kill off alcoholic drinks.

 First, here is a look at the word "cocktail" from 1800 to 2000.

-As the date of the "Noble Experiment" approached (1920) the number of times the word cocktail is used in English literature steadily increases to 0.0000500% or an increase of 150%.
+As the date of the "Noble Experiment" approaching (1920) the number of times, the word cocktail is used in English literature steadily increases to 0.0000500% or an increase of 150%.